splunk/public-o11y-docs/index.rst

 .. toctree::
    :maxdepth:   3

-   Contribute to the documentation <references/contribute>
+   Contribute to our documentation <references/contribute>

 .. toctree::
    :maxdepth:   3